 The risk portfolio of mutual funds is clearly divided into different classes such as equity, debt and money market.

 Types of Mutual Funds

 Mutual Fund Types Based on Asset Class

-Debt funds are mutual funds which usually invest in the government securities, corporate bonds etc. This funds are more stable and less volatile to the market conditions.
+Debt funds are mutual funds that usually invest in government securities, corporate bonds etc. These funds are more stable and less volatile to the market conditions.
 Go for it, only if you are a passive investor looking for a small but regular income with minimal risks.

 Money Market Funds

 Just like some investors stock trading on the stock market, some money trading on the money market, also known as the capital market.
 It is usually run by the government, banks or corporations by issuing money market securities like bonds, T-bills, dated securities and certificates of deposits among others.
 The fund manager invests your money and disburses regular dividends to you in return.
 If you opt for a short-term plan the risk is relatively less.

 Balance or hybrid funds are a mix of equity and debt funds.
 They tend to invest an equivalent quantity in equity and debt funds in order to maintain the investment risk level balanced.

 Sector funds are the funds that stick to one sector of the industry when investing.
 For example – Pharma sector mutual funds will only invest in those companies that are in the pharma sector.
 The returns of the investment also depend on the performance of the particular sector.

 The index fund is a type of investment that is made to match the working of a market index like BSE and NSE.